HydrocontestEPFL/openXsensor/README.md

 * Clean the code a bit

-# The following section is extracted from the upstream bracnh of this fork
+# The following section is extracted from the upstream branch of this fork

 ## OpenXsensor New Home
 _from may 2015_